 There are a couple of points or protocol that are worth noting:

-- Use of Yours sincerely, and Yours faithfully: It is normal that the ending "Yours sincerely" is used when the letter is addressed to a particular person by name, i.e. if the letter started with "Dear Mr Bloggs", then the ending would use "Yours sincerely".
+Use of Yours sincerely, Yours faithfully or Best regards: It is normal that the ending "Yours sincerely" is used when the letter is addressed to a particular person by name, i.e. if the letter started with "Dear Mr Bloggs", then the ending would use "Yours sincerely".
 When using a generic addressee, i.e. "Dear Sir" or "Dear Madam", then "Yours faithfully" should be used.